Nike Hercules: Mobile Hercules

 As Hercules had evolved from the fixed-base Ajax system, early deployments offered no mobility.
 However, both Ajax and Hercules systems in Europe had to be able to move as US forces shifted.
 This led to the use of semi-trailer systems for the fire control systems, which could be easily moved and re-positioned as required.
 LOPAR was relatively small, and the TTR/MTR were always trailer based, so these systems were also fairly mobile.
 The problem was the missile launcher itself, and especially the large HIPAR radar, which presented a formidable mobility problem.

 Starting in April 1960, considerable effort was put into a fully mobile "Cross-Country Hercules" launcher based on the M520 Goer vehicle, an articulated prime mover that saw considerable service during the Vietnam War.
 This system was successfully tested at White Sands on 1 October 1961.
-In spite of this success, the GOER-based Hercules would not be used operationally.
+However, efforts to mount the HIPAR on the same platform between March and December 1962 were not nearly as successful, and on 18 December 1962 the concept was abandoned.

-Efforts to mount the HIPAR on the same platform between March and December 1962 were not nearly as successful, and on 18 December 1962 the concept was abandoned in favor of an "airmobile" solution using conventional M52 trucks and modified trailers.
+Instead, the system was then used in an "airmobile" solution using conventional M52 tractor trucks and modified trailers.
 The resulting system used six semi-trailers: four to carry HIPAR electronic gear, one to carry the antenna, and one to carry the generators.
 General Electric demonstrated a prototype on 11 February 1964.
 The AN/MPQ-43 Mobile HIPAR was made part of Hercules Standard A in August 1966 and began operational deployment in Europe on 12 April 1967.